danfeder/simple_scheduler/README.md

 # School Scheduling System

 ## Project Overview
 This project implements an automated class scheduling system for schools, capable of generating conflict-free schedules while respecting various constraints.
-The system uses a backtracking algorithm to find valid schedules and includes comprehensive testing with both synthetic and real-world data.
+The system provides an intuitive interface for managing class schedules and includes comprehensive testing with both synthetic and real-world data.

 ## Current Status (Last Updated: Dec 7, 2023)